ruby-R53/fpkg/README.md

 ### "What is a 'foreign package'", you might ask:

 That is how I call packages not available in the default distro repositories of a user.
-It can be from any source but those, although the script currently supports git-based sources only.
+It can be from any source but those, although the script currently supports git and svn-based sources only.

 ### "And how's that work?"

-`fpkg` needs 2 files in order to run: the text file `pkg.list` and the directory `ii/` present on where it'll work on.
+`fpkg` needs 2 files in order to run: the text file `pkg.list` and the directory `ii/` present on the directory it'll work on.

 `pkg.list` contains a newline-separated list of all packages, and you currently have to register them manually.
 You can easily do this by running `fpkg add`.

-The list contains the packages to check for update and also a key to check if the package needs to be `pull`ed with `--rebase` or not.
+The list contains the packages to check for update and also a key to check if that individual package needs to be updated with `--rebase` (in case it comes from a git source) or not.
 A kinda crap way of implementing it, but hey, it works!
 I might try improving it in the future.

 The `ii` directory contains little scripts written manually (with a template provided of course) for installing and uninstalling packages.
-Since not every package uses the same steps for building, that was the solution I came up with. `fpkg add` already redirects you to write those steps using your text editor of choice, though!
+Since not every package uses the same steps for building, that was the solution I came up with.
+`fpkg add` already redirects you to write those steps using your text editor of choice, though!

 ### Requirements

 You just need Bash and know how variables work in it, pretty much.
 It's just for changing the script's program calls, nothing crazy.

 Besides that, you'll also need the following (which most distros should already ship preinstalled):